Kernix13/vision-grid-express/README.md

   - Navigate through all images currently loaded on the page.
   - Save or remove images from within the modal.
 - Load More
-  - "Load More" fetches the next page of images for the current search term, maintaining pagination across sessions via localStorage.
+  - "Load More" fetches the next page of images for the current search term.

 ### Vision Board Page